 So, what does all of this mean for today’s MBAs?
 Endless opportunities for graduates with a technology background—software development and otherwise.
 The average salary for MBA graduates is already more than $125,000, according to U.S. News.
 With a tech background, earnings could be even higher.

 Thanks to the high demand for technology skills in business, just about every MBA program offers opportunities to load up on technology courses.
 Students can declare a specialization, focus on a specific area via elective options, choose technology courses through “free” electives, and many other avenues.

 To find some of the best tech course offerings, students can look to top MBA programs such as Harvard Business School, MIT Sloan, and Tepper.
-Schools such these have so tech-centric courses to consider, you’ll lose count!
+Schools such as these have so many tech-centric courses to consider, you’ll lose count!
 Don’t worry.
 We picked 10 of the most popular options to get you started with your search, with several bonus courses offered by MIT for busy professionals seeking 100% online options.
 Note that all of the schools on our list do offer either online or hybrid MBA programs, or single courses online.

 Harvard Business School (HBS)

 This course is designed to equip students to confidently help conceive, lead and execute digital innovation initiatives and develop new business models for existing and insurgent organizations.
 The basic premise of the course is that the digital revolution is rapidly transforming the fundamental nature of many companies in a wide range of industries and executives, entrepreneurs and general managers need to understand the economics, technology paradigms and management practices of innovating in digital-centric businesses to ensure corporate and personal success.